Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Experiments

 We further evaluate the performance on COVID-19-20~\cite{roth2022rapid} and the official evaluation result is presented in Table~\ref{COVID-19-20_sota}.
 Compared to CNN-based methods, our method attains the highest scores in all metrics.
 This suggests that CNN-based approaches have limitations in long-distance context fusion.
-Compared to Transformer-based methods, PHNet also achieves better performance, suggesting that our proposed hybrid structure design facilitates more adept feature learning.
+Compared to Transformer-based methods, PHNet also achieves better performance.
+This is because Transformer-based methods commonly divide the input image into patches to fit GPU memory constraints, which may overlook local features, particularly in the context of small lesions.
 Compared to MLP-based methods, PHNet outperforms by a remarkable margin.
 This is partly because existing MLP-based methods are designed to segment on 2D slices which lose through-plane features, resulting in severe performance deterioration in challenging volumetric image segmentation tasks.
-The large performance gap between SAMed~\cite{zhang2023customized} and PHNet indicates the constrained generalization capacity of foundation models within specific segmentation tasks.
+The large performance gap between MedSAM-LoRA~\cite{zhang2023customized} and PHNet indicates the constrained generalization capacity of foundation models within specific segmentation tasks.
 Additionally, following~\cite{roth2022rapid}, we perform five-fold cross-validation and model ensemble using our proposed method.
-The result demonstrates that our method achieves the highest dice score of 77.18\%, surpassing the performance of the top-12 solutions in this challenge\footnote{\url{https://covid-segmentation.grand-challenge.org/evaluation/challenge/leaderboard}}.
+The result demonstrates that our method achieves the highest dice score of 77.18\%, surpassing the top-12 solutions in this challenge\footnote{\url{https://covid-segmentation.grand-challenge.org/evaluation/challenge/leaderboard}}.

-Additionally, our method is subjected to further evaluation on two other public datasets, namely the Liver Tumor Segmentation dataset (LiTS)~\cite{bilic2023liver} and the Medical Segmentation Decathlon (MSD) brain tumor segmentation (BraTS)~\cite{antonelli2022medical} dataset.
-The details are presented in the supplementary material.
-Results show that our method outperforms other state-of-the-art methods on both datasets, demonstrating the credibility and wide-ranging applicability of our proposed method.
+Additionally, the performance evaluation on the LiTS and MSD BraTS datasets is presented in Table~\ref{tab:lits_brats_sota}.
+Our proposed PHNet demonstrates superior results, achieving the highest Dice score of 92.17\% and IoU of 85.68\% on the LiTS dataset.
+This surpasses the performance of the best competitors of CNN-based methods, Transformer-based methods and MLP-based methods, including Attention-UNet~\cite{schlemper2019attention}, SwinUNETR~\cite{tang2022swinunetr}, and WaveMLP~\cite{tang2022wave}.
+Notably, our method exhibits Dice gains of 2.19\%, 0.45\%, and 0.49\%, and IoU gains of 3.55\%, 0.58\%, and 0.93\% over these respective competitors.
+On the MSD BraTS dataset, our PHNet achieves the highest average Dice score of 86.62\% and the lowest average HD of 3.76.
+Once again, it outperforms the top competitors, namely nnUNet~\cite{isensee2021nnunet}, SwinUNETR~\cite{tang2022swinunetr}, and Shift~\cite{Lian_2021_ASMLP}.
+These results provide further evidence to support our claim that PHNet achieves outstanding segmentation performance through effectively incorporating local-to-global modeling.
+It is worth highlighting that BraTS encompasses isotropic data, underscoring the resilience of our approach across both anisotropic and isotropic datasets.